FejixGUI/fejix_runtime/README.md

 > Work in progress ⌛...

-This is a C library for window management with features like OpenGL context creation etc.
+This is a C library for window management written with GUI in mind with features like OpenGL context creation etc.

 ## Build